photo

 Projects

 Here are some software projects that I've worked on.
 They may be school or work related, or just of personal interest.
 Only open source projects are listed here although some are yet to be made public.
-A more complete list can be found in my resume.
+The list of commercial ones can be found in my resume.

 transform

-CCA is a pre-processor and optimizer for Causal Commutative Arrows, which is a more constrained class of Arrows with two additional laws: commutativity and product.
+CCA is a preprocessor and optimizer for Causal Commutative Arrows, which is a more constrained class of Arrows with two additional laws: commutativity and product.
 It implements the normalization algorithm presented in our paper using Template Haskell to provide staged compilation of generic CCA arrows, with speedups sometimes over two orders of magnitude.
-The pre-processor is based on Paterson's arrowp preprocessor but specialized to deal with CCA.
-Latest development version can be found in its darcs repository.
+The preprocessor is based on Paterson's arrowp preprocessor but specialized to deal with CCA.
+It is also avaiable on Github.
+The latest development of CCA Revisited is on Github too (with a presentation Video).

 screenshot